abdullahumuth/mutualinformation/README.md

 Where `name` is the name of the experiment that will be used to create the folder structure in the `data/outputs` folder.

-It's very easy with this setup to adapt this code to different methods to calculate the mutual information, or to different data generation methods.

 #### Example: